S7HUANG/s7huang.github.io/index.md

 ---

-### Analyzing Driving factors of Land Price Based on Big Data in New York
+### Analyzing Driving factors of Land Value Based on Big Data in New York

 <img src="images/LandPrice.png"/>